ChromeUniverse/RedstoneBot/README.md

 # KiwiBot
-A Discord bot for SMP BR
+### A Discord bot for SMP BR

+Built with Selenium for Python and the built-in Python JSON module.